JungleCatSoftware/AuthServices-API/README.md

  - org: Name of organization to create the user on.
  - email: User's email address.
 Used for sending password resets.
  - parentuser (optional): The parent user for user being created.
 Must follow the form "user@org".
+ - key (required if 'parentuser' defined): Session key for the parent user.

 ##### Returns
  - 200: User successfully created.
  - 400: User was not created.
 User may already exist, Org may be closed or non-existent.
 See message for specific details
+ - 401: Parentuser was given, but no session key was provided
+ - 403: Provided session key does not match the listed parent user
  - 500: Something unexpected happened.
 The user may not have been created.

 ### /users/\<user\>@\<org\>